The CPA's Guide to Social Security

 Sample Client Letter: Changes to Social Security Claiming Rules

-from Forefield Advisor, a Web-based business development, education and client communication tool that enables financial professionals to deliver current and concise advice to clients.
-Go directly to Forefield Advisor and put together a current version this customized and personalized presentation.
-Client resources available at the Social Security Resource Center
+A sample presentation from Broadridge Advisor, a web-based business development, education and client communication tool that enables financial professionals to deliver current and concise advice to clients.
+Go directly to Broadridge Advisor and put together a current version this customized and personalized presentation.
+Client resources available at the Social Security Resource Center.